 Lorrie A. Langdale, MD, FACS (Nothing to disclose)

-Lena M. Napolitano, MD, FACS, FCCP, FCCM (Nothing to disclose)
+Lena M. Napolitano, MD, FACS, FCCP, MCCM (Nothing to disclose)

-Timothy D. Sielaff, MD, PhD, MBA, FACS (Nothing to disclose)
+Timothy D. Sielaff, MD, PhD, FACS (Nothing to disclose)

 David A. Spain, MD, FACS (Nothing to disclose)